 On July 4th, 1976, Anil Jethmal celebrated the U.S bicentennial with his family in downtown New York City.
 Several tall ships from all over the world sailed into New York harbor to commemorate the event.
 To this day, Anil recalls the feeling of patriotism and pride that he and his family shared that day.

 However, it was something that his father did that stamped an even more indelible and enduring sense of pride on his then 11-year old son.
 The South Street Seaport saw over 1 million revelers that day.
 To Anil’s mind, each and every one of them littered the streets early and often that day…..bottles, soda cans, paper bags, napkins, etc. Everyone seemingly committed that offense that day…except for one.
 Anil’s father walked a block and a half in ankle deep garbage to throw away his napkin in a garbage can.
-Anil’s mother chided him for doing so when there was garbage strewn about the streets everywhere.
+Anil’s mother teased him for doing so when there was garbage strewn about the streets everywhere.
 His father smiled, but said nothing.

 This is what Anil Jethmal’s father did that day……and that is the way he lived his life.
 Metaphorically speaking, even though there may have been filth, deceit and corruption all around him, he would not contribute to or collude with it.
 He always did the right thing and he never beat his chest when he did so.